chjackson/msmbayes/README.md

 * Fixed parameters are not supported.
 However, parameters can be constrained through their prior distributions.
 Limited support for equality constraints on covariate effects.

 * The `pci` syntax for time-inhomogeneous models is not supported.
-However, these models can still be specified, by treating time as a time-dependent covariate, and including censored states at the occasions when the covariate changes but not the state.
+However, these models can still be specified, by treating time as a covariate, and including censored states at the occasions when the covariate changes but not the state.
 Prediction functions also currently cannot automatically deal with piecewise-constant covariates.

 * Multivariate hidden Markov models are not supported.